 Every child is unique and reaches out to relate to people and things through the Characteristics of Effective Learning, which move through all areas of learning (playing and exploring, active learning, creating and thinking critically.)

 Children will also learn about the Prime areas of learning.
 These are fundamental, work together, and move through to support development in all other areas.
 (Personal, Social and Emotional Development, Communication and Language, Physical Development.)

 Children will also learn about the Specific areas of learning, which include essential skills and knowledge for children to participate successfully in society.
 (Literacy, Mathematics, Understanding the World, Expressive Arts and Design.)

 Reading and Phonics

 Throughout the Early Years and Key Stage 1, the children are taught synthetic phonics to support their reading and writing development.
-In Early Years’ Jolly Phonics’ is used to engage children through songs and actions.
-In Years 1 and 2 we use the ‘Letters and Sounds’ guidance to continue their understanding and development of phonics. ’No Nonsense Spelling’ is used to support the teaching of spelling across the school.
+In Early Years’ Read, Write Inc,’ is introduced.
+In Years 1 and 2 this scheme is used to further develop phonics. ’No Nonsense Spelling’ is used to support the teaching of spelling across the school.

 From the moment they enter our school the children’s love of books will be encouraged and nurtured.
 They will have the opportunity to choose and bring home reading books daily, from a range of reading schemes that is matched to their ability, to share with you.
 Younger children will be supported by an adult and older children will be encouraged to do this independently at the start of the day.
 We ask that you read with your child for 10-15 minutes every night whenever possible and record this in their reading record. .
 All children will share a book with an adult on a regular basis either individually or in a group guided reading session.